kaczla/list-lm/data/readme/utils_links.md

 - [WeightWatcher](https://github.com/CalculatedContent/WeightWatcher) - WeightWatcher (WW): is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.
 - [WizardLM](https://github.com/nlpxucan/WizardLM) - WizardLM: An Instruction-following LLM Using Evol-Instruct.
 At present, our core contributors are preparing the 65B version and we expect to empower WizardLM with the ability to perform instruction evolution itself, aiming to evolve your specific data at a low cost.
 - [word2vec](https://github.com/dav/word2vec) - This tool provides an efficient implementation of the continuous bag-of-words and skip-gram architectures for computing vector representations of words.
+- [Xinference](https://github.com/xorbitsai/inference) - Xorbits Inference(Xinference) is a powerful and versatile library designed to serve language, speech recognition, and multimodal models.
+With Xorbits Inference, you can effortlessly deploy and serve your or state-of-the-art built-in models using just a single command.
 - [xturing](https://github.com/stochasticai/xturing) - xturing provides fast, efficient and simple fine-tuning of LLMs, such as LLaMA, GPT-J, GPT-2, OPT, Cerebras-GPT, Galactica, and more.